-The members of the Department of Nursing work side-by-side with physicians and other health professionals to serve the patients of Tufts Medical Center and the Floating Hospital for Children.
+The members of the Department of Nursing work side-by-side with physicians and other health professionals to serve the patients of Tufts Medical Center and the Tufts Medical Center.
 Our department strives to fulfill its vision of exemplary practice, innovation, scholarship and leadership by providing exceptional patient-centered care, partnering with both patients and practitioners, standing at the forefront of clinical research and training the next generation of nurses.
 We are inspired by our guiding principles:

 - The nurse, as a partner and a leader within the healthcare team, ensures integration of care

 - Teamwork by leveraging the strengths of diverse individuals